Becker Rhinoplasty Center

 Patients should try to keep their head elevated at least to a 45-degree angle and avoid blowing the nose for a week or two.
 They should avoid any strenuous activity for the next several weeks to help prevent complications.
 Individuals who wear glasses may be asked to use sports tape to keep them from resting on the bridge of the nose.

-To reduce swelling and discomfort, patients can use a cold compress and take their medications as instructed.
+To reduce swelling after plastic surgery, patients can use a cold compress and take their medications as instructed.
 Some things patients should avoid are bending over, smoking, and consuming alcohol.
 Most patients are cleared to return to work within a week.
 Any residual bruising and swelling can be camouflaged by cosmetics.
 Swelling will subside gradually over a period of months.

 Potential Risks and Side Effects of Revision Rhinoplasty